Cryptocurrency bubble: 2025 boom and 2026 crash

+By February 2026 the price of Bitcoin was lower than it had been in 2024.
+The New York Times called the slide "one of the worst crises in the crypto industry since 2022".
+Nobel economics laureate Paul Krugman said, "It does feel like we’re seeing a real crisis of faith right now."

+Associated effects

 Collapse of Terra-Luna

 In May 2022, the stablecoin TerraUSD fell to US$0.10.
 This was supposed to be pegged to the US dollar via a complex algorithmic relationship with its support coin Luna.
 The loss of the peg resulted in Luna falling to almost zero, down from its high of $119.51.
 The collapse wiped out $45 billion of total current value in a week.
 On 25 May, a proposal was approved to reissue a new Luna cryptocurrency and to decouple from and abandon the devalued UST stablecoin.
 The new Luna coin lost value in the opening days of being listed on exchanges.

 In the wake of Terra-Luna's collapse, another algorithmic stablecoin, DEI, lost its peg to the dollar and started to collapse.

-Kwon Do-hyung, the founder of Terra-Luna, is wanted by South Korea and the US for his role as the creator of the cryptocurrency stablecoin which was guaranteed by an algorithm rather than with appropriate funds, after the loss of 40 billion dollars by investors.
-He has been arrested in Montenegro.
+Kwon Do-hyung, the founder of Terra-Luna, became wanted by both South Korea and the United States for his role as the creator of the cryptocurrency stablecoin which was guaranteed by an algorithm rather than with appropriate funds, after the loss of $40 billion by investors.
+He was arrested in Montenegro in December 2023 and sentenced to 15 years in prison in December 2025 after pleading guilty to wire fraud and conspiracy.